Prologue to the award-winning memoir Cult, A Love Story

 Questions!!?
 I have a million questions!
 Like, what the hell is going on?
 How is it that you agreed to dump me after a four-hour telephone conversation?
 What happened to us deciding to live together a few days ago?
 What in the hell did Limori say to you yesterday on that call that could make you jettison me in such a cruel and callous way?
 And how did I become the enemy so fast?
 When will you look at me again without that deep, dark contempt in your eyes?
 And how can I fix this?
 And why should I want to fix this?
 Is everyone here nuts?
 Can’t you see that this is CRAZY?
 It’s insanity to treat people like this and call it “God’s will”.
 Are you serious?
 THIS is what God wants?
 Misery and fear and terror and humiliation and desperate powerlessness?
 Really?
 THIS is what God wants?

 But I was well trained from ten years of over-ruling these kinds of treasonous and dangerous thoughts and feelings.
 I voiced none of it.
 I didn’t even really allow myself to think or feel any of it.
 I had been tamping down most of my thoughts and almost all of my feelings for so long and become so skilled at it that it was like someone was whispering these questions to me from several miles away.
 In a snowstorm.
 At night.
 In a language I didn’t speak.

 “No,” I said, quietly, “I don’t have any questions.”

-Available in ebook and paperback.
-Coming soon in hardcover.
+Available in ebook, paperback and hardcover.